mmbman/Katagiri/genjokoan-notes.md

 - [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 6” at 28:46](1979-06-14-Fukanzazengi-Talk-6#2846): on “Oneness is not like moon reflected in the water, water in which moon is reflected – when one is bright, the other one is dark.”

+- [“*Blue Cliff Record* Case 87: Medicine and Disease Subdue Each Other – Talk 1” after 34:30](1988-10-15-Blue-Cliff-Record-Case-87-Talk-1#3430): Katagiri Roshi says, “When one side, your life, appears precisely and clearly, so-called *I*, at that time the rest of the beings, the other persons and trees and birds, don’t appear in front.
+Their life becomes very obscure; but they always support you as the contents of your life.
+That’s why you cannot ignore others’ life.”

 ##### 4

 > [TC] Studying the Buddha Way is studying oneself.
 Studying oneself is forgetting oneself.
 Forgetting oneself is being enlightened by all things.
 Being enlightened by all things is causing the body-mind of oneself and the body-mind of others to be shed.
 There is ceasing the traces of enlightenment, which causes